fszale/drools-rules-engine/README.md

 # drools-rules-engine
-This is a generic rules engine wrapper built around Drools.
+This is a generic rules engine implementation test project.

+## Local Development Machine Setup